 In 2015, the group took a mental break day to go to the Strawberry Hill tide pools and then went to Picnic Beach to each lunch and play in the sand with kites, sand castles, sand soccer, and frisbee.
 A group of high schoolers created a small, short-lived society that was housed in a driftwood structure they built.
 Everyone returned from the trip refreshed and ready to tackle finals!

-In previous years, the group went to Putters for the day to putt putt, lazer tag, video games, and pool, and of course eat pizza.
+In previous years, the group went to Putters for the day to play miniature golf, lazer tag, video games, and, of course, gobble pizza.
 The juniors have also taken the seniors to OMSI for a show, followed by a picnic lunch at Multnomah Falls.

 On the OH Campus